 History of Roseman

-Roseman University reviews their history, where Health Sciences began with the idea from founder Dr. Harry Rosenberg that pharmacy education should and could be better, more effective, and capable of producing highly competent graduates, who would be sought after by employers regardless of the job market.
+The history of Roseman University of Health Sciences begins with the idea from founder Dr. Harry Rosenberg, when he decided that pharmacy education should and could be better, more effective, and capable of producing highly competent graduates, who would be sought after by employers regardless of the job market.
 His belief in this idea was so strong that he moved from California to Nevada in 1999, and with $15,000 rented a 900-square-foot office in Henderson to begin what was originally called the Nevada College of Pharmacy (NCP).
 It would soon become one of the most innovative, creative, and cost-effective pharmacy schools in the nation.

 It was a bold move.
 There hadn’t been a new college of pharmacy started in over 50 years that was not part of an existing institution.
 There were a lot of obstacles for such a project—financing, obtaining IRS non-profit status, incorporating, finding adequate facilities, gaining accreditation, obtaining licensure from the Nevada Commission on Postsecondary Education, and much more.
 To assist in this endeavor, Dr. Rosenberg enlisted the support of the Nevada pharmacy community, contacting leaders in pharmacy organizations such as chain pharmacy managers, hospital pharmacy directors, pharmacists leading home health companies, and the Nevada State Board of Pharmacy.
 These individuals became the nucleus of the eventual Nevada College of Pharmacy Board of Trustees, and many are still valued members of the Board today.
 With the help, support, and advice of these caring leaders in the pharmacy community, the Nevada College of Pharmacy began to take shape.